freedomofpress/securedrop-workstation-docs/docs/journalist/submissions.rst

       |screenshot_veracrypt_sd_devices_files_unlock|
    4. Click **Connect**.

-3. Back in the source conversation, click the submission's **Export** option.
+3. Back in the source conversation, click the file's **Export** option.
    |screenshot_export_dialog|
 4. If you have not already unlocked your USB drive, you will be prompted for the password configured for this USB drive.